fubark/cyber/docs/docs.md

 ## Dynamic functions.
 Functions declared with `let` do not allow typed parameters or a return specifier.
-All parameters are implicitly given the `dynamic` type.
+All parameters are implicitly given the `dyn` type.

-The return specifier is also implicitly `!dynamic` which indicates that the function can throw an error.
+The return specifier is also implicitly `!dyn` which indicates that the function can throw an error.
 This is only relevant when typed code calls a dynamic function:
 ```cy
 let foo(a, b, c):
     return a + b() + a[c]